insolis/facebook-service-provider/README.md

 facebook-service-provider
 =========================

-Lighweight service to ease communication with facebook
+Lighweight Silex service to ease communication with facebook

+Doc is to-be-done.